 thinking about it after they see it for the first time."

-The Deported.
+As for the future, Carvalho's next project is The Deported.
 "It's a street film centered around several young

 immigrants struggling in the declining economy, who see an easier way to make cash